Karthick-Ragav/hack-a-bot/README.md

 ## *Features*
 - *Ticket Classification*: Automatically categorizes tickets by priority and department using AI Center.
 - *Global Exception Handling*: Captures and manages errors across the workflow to ensure smooth operation.
-- *Email Notifications*: Sends alerts to the IT support team or administrators upon encountering critical issues.
 - *Retry Mechanism*: Attempts to recover from transient errors by retrying failed actions.
 - *Customizable Workflow*: Easily adaptable to different educational environments.